-- A. The number of duty days for members of the unit shall be one hundred eighty-five (185) days beginning with the 2013-2014 school year.
+- A. The number of duty days for members of the unit shall be one hundred eighty-five (185) days.
 The last duty day of the school year for unit members shall be the last day of instruction for students in the school year. - B. Prior to the first day of instruction, three (3) duty days shall be set aside for the purposes of District-sponsored orientation, faculty meetings, and room preparation.
-An equivalent of at least two (2) of these days shall be set aside for uninterrupted room preparation. - C. The work year shall include not more than two (2) professional growth days. - D. The number of duty days for preschool teachers shall be one hundred eighty-one (181) days. - E. The work calendar shall be determined by the District and shall be very closely aligned with the work calendar of the Sweetwater Union High School District.
-The term "very closely aligned" means that the instructional days shall be on the same dates, major breaks shall be on the same dates, and the starting and ending dates shall be within five (5) work days of the work calendar of the Sweetwater Union High School District.
-The District will give the Association an opportunity to provide input before taking final action on the work calendar.
+An equivalent of at least two (2) of these days shall be set aside for uninterrupted room preparation. - C. The work year shall include not more than two (2) professional growth days. - D. The work calendar shall be determined by the District and shall be very closely aligned with the work calendar of the Sweetwater Union High School District.
+The term "very closely aligned" means that the instructional days shall be on the same dates, major breaks shall be on the same dates, and the starting and ending dates shall be within five (5) workdays of the work calendar of the Sweetwater Union High School District.
+The District will give the Association an opportunity to provide input before taking final action on the work calendar. - E. Back to School Night and Open House Night will be set by the principal or designee with staff input, within the first three (3) days of the school year.
+The dates may be changed due to unforeseeable circumstances.
+Any unit member unable to attend Back to School Night or Open House Night will arrange an alternative date and time with their principal or designee.

-2. Unit Member Duty Day
+2. Unit Member Duty